SLRiverwolf/Universiry_Notes/L02-S01/DBMS/Query Optimization.md

 - Total cost of a step = Input cost + Output Cost
 - output cost of the last step is always 0
 - Can't keep part of the table in the memory.
 Either the whole thing on memory or on disk cache
+- Output of the previous step should be input to the next step.
+Can't save the output of an operation and use it later.
 - Query Optimizor in a relational DBMS![[query optimization workings.jpg]]

 - [[Tutorial 06 - Query Optimization.pdf]]  and answers at.